tronscan/tronsr-template/README.md

   <a href="https://tronscan.org">Tronscan.org</a>
 </p>

+## Intro

+Tronscan provides a way for Super Representatives to publish their information right where the voters are, on Tronscan!

+Super Representatives can use this template to build a static page which will be shown on Tronscan.
+The link will be placed in the voting overview page right next to the name.

+By editing files in the repository on Github the Super Representative can manage their own content.

 ## How to use

 __This guide assumes that you already have an account which has Super Representative (candidate) status__